Grades: Undergraduate Policies and Guidelines

 • With the instructor's permission, students in good standing in the College of Liberal Arts and Sciences may take elective courses pass/nonpass (P/N).

-• Students who request this option must obtain the signatures of both the advisor and the instructor on a P/N form, available online at the Registrar's homepage at Forms for Students (Grading Option Form); at the UI Service Center, and in the CLAS Undergraduate Programs Office, 120 Schaeffer Hall.
+• Students who request this option must obtain the signatures of both the advisor and the instructor on a P/N form, available online at the Registrar's page (Grading Option Change Form); at the UI Service Center, and in CLAS Undergraduate Programs, 120 Schaeffer Hall.
+CLAS encourages instructors to also discuss with students the grade scheme for assigning P or N (see below).

-• The form may be submitted to the UI Service Center before the deadline listed on the Registrar's Academic Deadlines page.
+• The form may be submitted to the UI Service Center before the last day to add a course without collegiate approval.
+This deadline for individual courses may be found on the Registrar's Course Deadlines page.

-2. Grades of D+, D, D-, and F are assigned a grade of N.
+Grades of D+, D, D-, and F should be assigned a grade of N.

 Students may not use the pass/nonpass (P/N) grading option in courses taken for General Education credit or for courses offered in their major department.
-The DEO may, however, authorize P/N grading for a student in a departmental course that will not be applied toward the major requirements.
-The DEO may send authorization directly to Graduation Services, 2700 UCC.
+The DEO may, however, authorize P/N grading for a student in a course in the student’s major department that will not be applied toward the major requirements.
+The DEO may approve this exception before the last day to add a course without collegiate approval.
+After this deadline, collegiate authorization is additionally needed.

 Satisfactory/Fail Grading (S/F) for Undergraduate Students